Work to improve lives around the globe with a dynamic public health degree.

 Now available online and on-campus, St. George’s University’s Master of Public Health (MPH) attracts students and faculty from around the world who are committed to improving global communities by disseminating public health knowledge through education, service, and research.

 SGU’s MPH graduate degree produces leading public health practitioners and researchers for the Caribbean and for the rest of the world.
-The on-campus program conducted in Grenada was accredited by the Council on Education for Public Health (CEPH) in 2010 and was awarded an additional 7-year accreditation by CEPH in 2015.
+The MPH program was accredited by the Council on Education for Public Health (CEPH) in 2010 and was awarded an additional 7-year accreditation by CEPH in 2015.

 In addition to the core curriculum, freestanding MPH degree-seeking students are required to pursue a degree specialization in one of three tracks.

 The epidemiology track focuses on population patterns and causes of diseases and health problems.
 Students will learn to characterize the patterns and causes of disease and learn to develop approaches to prevent and control their spread.
 Track-required courses address research methods, quantitative reasoning, and investigation methods for addressing topics of contemporary public health importance.

 The environmental and occupational health track is designed to help students gain insights into environmental factors that can affect human health, including in-depth analysis of sustainable approaches to eliminate and/or minimize any adverse impacts of these interactions.
 Track-required courses provide students with the background to address topics in occupational health, industrial hygiene, waste and water management, and air pollution control.

 Health Policy and Administration Track

 The health policy and administration track links management and finance skills with public health and policy development to provide students with the skills to address a wide variety of public health challenges and to help shape the future of health policy and management.
 Students following this specialization will gain an understanding of the delivery of health care services and the broader social, cultural, and economic factors that influence health outcomes and health care delivery systems.